small-tech/site.js/README.md

 [Owncast](https://owncast.online/) is a self-hosted live video and web chat server.
 Site.js is the easiest way to set up and use Owncast on your production server.

+The version of Owncast installed by Site.js is currently 0.0.10.

 Run:

 ```shell